Physical Therapy Guide to Golfer's Elbow (Medial Epicondylitis)

-- Pain or numbness and tingling that radiates from the inside of the elbow down into the hand and fingers, with gripping or squeezing movements.
+- Pain or numbness and tingling that radiates from the inside of the elbow into the hand and fingers when gripping or squeezing.

 - Tenderness to touch and swelling along the inside of the forearm.

-- Weakness in the hand and forearm when attempting to grip objects.
+- Weakness in the hand and forearm when gripping objects.